veronalabs/rabbit/readme.md

      */

-* * *

 Load Composer autoloader
 ------------------------

-Copy and paste the code below right after the header fields to load all the dependencies of your plugin, including the Backyard framework.
+Copy and paste the code below right after the header fields to load all the dependencies of your plugin, including the Rabbit framework.

     if ( file_exists( dirname( __FILE__ ) . '/vendor/autoload.php' ) ) {
         require dirname( __FILE__ ) . '/vendor/autoload.php';
     }

-* * *

 Create a new Application instance
 ---------------------------------

-Every Backyard powered plugin must create an instance of a Backyard Application.
+Every Rabbit powered plugin must create an instance of a Rabbit Application.
 The application is responsible for the loading of the plugin.

 Create a new application instance by using the `get()` method.

     $myPlugin = Application::get();

-* * *

 The plugin container
 --------------------

 The framework handles a plugin through the `Plugin` class.
 The `Plugin` class is an extension of the [PHP League dependency injection container](https://container.thephpleague.com/).
 The container is responsible for the loading of configuration files, the registration & booting process of service providers and more.

-* * *

 Load your plugin into the application
 -------------------------------------

-After the instantiation of a Backyard Application, you need to load your plugin into the application via the `loadPlugin()` method.
+After the instantiation of a Rabbit Application, you need to load your plugin into the application via the `loadPlugin()` method.

 The `loadPlugin()` method takes 3 arguments, **the third is optional**.